mcuma/chpc_singularity/README.md

 - running MPI programs that are in the container - IMHO unless the application is really difficult to build, stick to host based execution
 - including sys branch tools like MKL in the container for better performance
+- running X applications out of the container